neumino/neumino.github.io/movies.md

-### Night of the Sicario
+### Jakob&#39;s Wife
-*Released on 2021-04-16, vote average 6.8*
+*Released on 2021-04-16, vote average 6*

-Taylor is forced to hide the young daughter of a Colombian woman in witness protection who will be testifying against a powerful drug cartel in Federal Court, as ruthless sicarios aim to hunt them down.
+Anne is married to a small-town Minister and feels her life and marriage have been shrinking over the past 30 years.
+After a brutal and bloody encounter with &#34;The Master&#34;, she discovers a new sense of power and an appetite to live bigger and bolder than before.
+However, these changes come with a heavy body count and a toll on her marriage.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ml_uPMRBnjs?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xA8ALfbP_hA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>